EvotecIT/PSEventViewer/Docs/Custom-Providers.md

 [`CustomProvider.definition.json`](../Examples/CustomProvider.definition.json)
 is a source-controlled JSON equivalent.

-## Build-host requirements
+## Build requirements

-The builder discovers `mc.exe`, `rc.exe`, and `link.exe` from an installed Windows SDK and Visual C++ build tools.
-Build in a developer workstation image or CI worker that contains those tools:
+The builder is part of EventViewerX.
+It does not launch `mc.exe`, `rc.exe`, `link.exe`, Roslyn, or another compiler, and it does not generate or execute source code.
+The same command works on a clean Windows host with only the module or library and its normal runtime dependencies:

 ```powershell
 New-EVXProviderPackage `